Girls at each Girl Scout grade level have their own earned awards and badges.

 Volunteer-in-Training (VIT)

-This award is for girls who’d like to mentor a Girl Scout Daisy, Brownie, Junior or Cadette group outside of the camp experience.
+This award is for Girl Scout Seniors and Ambassadors who’d like to mentor a Girl Scout Daisy, Brownie, Junior or Cadette group outside of the camp experience.
 Girls who have completed ninth grade are eligible to earn this award.
 Girls complete a group leadership course and commit to helping a younger girl troop under the guidance of that troop’s leader.
 The program usually spans five to eight months with time split between course work and 25 volunteer hours with the troop.

 Girl Planning Committees